geomatupen/solar_panel_segmentation/OBIA_segmentation/README.md

 ## 4. Classification
 Train supervised models (Random Forest, SVM, KNN) using the labeled samples.
-- Random Forest generally performs best
+- Random Forest generally performed best
-- KNN works moderately well
+- KNN worked moderately well
 - SVM may need more training samples to perform well

 Classified outputs are saved as GeoJSON files for visualization.